Modern Manchester United And Liverpool Legends Ranked From 'World Class' To 'Overrated'

 Featured Image Credit: TierMaker/SPORTbible

-Topics: Liverpool, Paul Scholes, Football News, Football, Manchester United, Nemanja Vidic, David Beckham, Dirk Kuyt, Patrice Evra, Xabi Alonso, Rio Ferdinand, Fernando Torres, Michael Owen, Michael Carrick, Steven Gerrard, Ryan Giggs, Gary Neville, Jamie Carragher, Wayne Rooney, Cristiano Ronaldo, Roy Keane
+Topics: Liverpool, Paul Scholes, John Barnes, Football News, Football, Manchester United, Nemanja Vidic, David Beckham, Dirk Kuyt, Patrice Evra, Xabi Alonso, Rio Ferdinand, Fernando Torres, Michael Owen, Michael Carrick, Steven Gerrard, Ryan Giggs, Gary Neville, Jamie Carragher, Wayne Rooney, Cristiano Ronaldo, Roy Keane